A New Brain: Plot

-Gordon is woken by Nancy, who informs him that it's “MRI Day”.
+Gordon is woken by Nancy, who informs him that it's "MRI Day".
 To cope with his claustrophobia, he thinks about a past sailing trip with Roger ("Sitting Becalmed in the Lee of Cuttyhunk").
-Dr. Berensteiner tells Gordon that he has an arteriovenous malformation, and needs a "Craniotomy".
+Dr. Berensteiner tells Gordon that he has an arteriovenous malformation, and that Gordon needs a "Craniotomy".
 Nancy D. informs him of the risks - if he doesn't go through with the operation, he could die, however, if Dr. Berensteiner is not exact with his surgery, he could also die.
 Gordon, given the choice by the Doctor, decides to go through with the operation, and Roger offers to sleep with Gordon that night ("An Invitation to Sleep In My Arms").
 Rhoda arrives with news that Mr. Bungee needs a new song by the next morning, so Gordon declines Roger's offer and decides to write instead.
 He then hallucinates about Lisa, who he encountered earlier on his way to lunch with Rhoda.
 Lisa implores the audience for "Change", both physical money and social change.
 Gordon presents his new song, "Yes", to Mr. Bungee, who hates it, storming off to leave Gordon dejected "In the Middle of the Room".
 Mimi cleans Gordon's apartment, and in a rage, throws out all of his books ("Throw It Out").
-Gordon waits anxiously as his surgery is delayed ("In the Middle of the Room (Part 2)").
+Gordon waits anxiously as his surgery is delayed ("In the Middle of the Room (Reprise)").
 Then the operation commences.

 Roger, distraught about the surgery, encounters Lisa, who consoles him ("A Really Lousy Day in the Universe").
-In a coma, Gordon hallucinates a surreal mini-opera featuring people from his life ("Brain Dead", "Whenever I Dream", "Eating Myself Up Alive", "The Music Still Plays On"), concluding with a friendly Mr. Bungee telling Gordon “Don’t Give In”, leading him back to consciousness.
+In a coma, Gordon hallucinates a surreal mini-opera featuring people from his life ("Brain Dead", "Whenever I Dream", "Eating Myself Up Alive", "The Music Still Plays On"), concluding with a friendly Mr. Bungee telling Gordon "Don't Give In", leading him back to consciousness.
 Dr. Berensteiner celebrates the successful surgery ("Craniotomy (Reprise)").
-Gordon and Roger fool around in the hospital shower, much to Richard's dismay ("You Boys Are Gonna Get Me In Such Trouble").
+Gordon and Roger fool around in the hospital shower, much to Richard's dismay ("You Boys Are Gonna Get Me In Such Trouble!").
 Gordon expresses his new appreciation for life ("Sailing (Reprise)").

 Months later, Gordon has recovered and is enjoying a new, more fulfilled life with Roger.
 They run into Lisa, who is selling Gordon's books that Mimi threw out.
-Gordon and Roger ask for them back, but she refuses ("The Homeless Lady's Revenge").
+Gordon and Roger ask for them back, but she refuses ("On the Street (The Homeless Lady's Revenge)").
 She flees, leaving Gordon furious, but Roger calms him down ("Time").
 Gordon has apparently overcome his fear of dying with his greatest songs inside him ("Time and Music").
 With his life at last in balance, he is able to write again and finishes the spring song ("I Feel so Much Spring").